webboty/Dexter-Wiki/Dexter-Setup.md

 If you don't see the boot dance, or the board doesn't light up, see [Troubleshooting](Troubleshooting) Continue to [connect to Dexter](Dexter-Networking).

+# Bootup

+On power up, Dexter will load the OS, then move slightly to let you know it's working.
+That's it for the Dexter 1 and HD models.
+On the new HDI, the robot will start looking for home position via the [Find_Index_Pulses_HDI](https://github.com/HaddingtonDynamics/Dexter/blob/StepAngles/Firmware/dde_apps/Find_Index_Pulses_HDI.dde) [Job Engine](DDE#job-engine-on-dexter) script.
+This may take a minute or two.
+If so configured, it may then go into [PHUI mode](PhysicalUserInterface) where it is waiting for you to move the end effector and record or play back recordings.
+While in any of these startup modes, you will NOT be able to communicate with the robot via [DDE](DDE).
+You can use [SSH](Dexter-Networking#shell-access-via-ssh) or the [console cable](Dexter-USB-Connection).
+Once those startup modes end, you will be able to communicate with the robot via DDE.